 - a.
 Where existing windows do not meet the standards for egress, condition, and/or energy efficiency deemed appropriate to the project, they shall be replaced by new windows. - b.
-New windows shall be code compliant and conform with the RIHousing "Policy on Sustainability & Water Conservation in Multi-family Residential Properties".
+New windows shall be code compliant and conform with the RIHousing "Policy on Sustainability & Water Conservation in Multi-Family Residential Properties".
 Contained within this policy are as follows and can be found in detail in section VII-C. - c.
 Additionally, new window units should be tested assemblies meeting ASTM standards for water penetration & air leakage. - d.
 All windows shall be installed per manufacturer's installation guidelines and specifications, and shall incorporate appropriate detail, flashings, joint sealers, and air sealing techniques.

-J. INTERIOR FINISHES (Cross-reference with RIH Guidelines Section 3, Division 9, Parts A & B (pages 22 -23) and Section 6, (pages 47-49))
+J. INTERIOR FINISHES (Cross-reference with RIH Guidelines Section 3, Division 9 Section 5)

 - 1. In general, all interior finishes will be new and installed per manufacturer's recommendations and the standards of quality construction per trade practices and associations related to the particular product or trade. - 2.
-Rhode Island Fire Safety Code 2013, NFPA 101, 2012 (Reference also Chapter 8 of the RI SBC-1-2013).
+Rhode Island Fire Safety Code 2018, NFPA 101, 2018 (Reference also RI SBC-1-2018).